Mitsubishi Lancer: Second generation (EX/A170; 1979)

-This generation is only available as 4-door sedan, the 2-door sedan was axed while the previous generation Celeste coupé and wagon/van were continued for a few more years.
-Considerably more spacious, it grew in all dimensions.
+This generation is only available as 4-door sedan, while the previous generation Celeste coupé and wagon/van were continued for a few more years.
+More spacious, it grew in all dimensions.
 Only two engines were offered at first, a 1.4-litre MCA-Jet equipped engine paired with Mitsubishi's Silent Shaft Technology, which generated 80 PS and a 1.6-litre engine that generated 85 PS.
 The MCA-Jet system was an entirely new concept when compared with the previously used carburetor system.
-The MCA stands for Mitsubishi Clean Air which meant that the EX passed both Japan and US emission standards, while the new cylinder head design of the engine gave way for a Jet valve which introduced an extra swirl of air to the combustion chamber, swirling the fuel-air mixture for a cleaner, efficient and more thorough burn.

-In addition to these improvements, another breakthrough in the Lancer lineup was the Silent Shaft Technology, which was actually two counterbalancing shafts that rotated in opposite directions, cancelling the power pulses inherent in an inline four-cylinder engine.
+The MCA stands for Mitsubishi Clean Air which meant that the EX passed both Japan and US emission standards, while the new cylinder head design of the engine gave way for a Jet valve which introduced an extra swirl of air to the combustion chamber, swirling the fuel-air mixture for a cleaner, efficient and more thorough burn.Another innovation in the Lancer lineup was marketed as Silent Shaft Technology, consisting of two counterbalancing shafts that rotated in opposite directions, cancelling the power pulses inherent in an inline four-cylinder engine.
 This reduced both engine noise and vibration, and provided a smoother driving experience.
 The 1.8-litre Sirius 80 engines were then introduced in the Lancer in 1980, expanding the Lancer's range of engines.
 Also, a turbocharged, 135 PS engine was added in 1980 for sportier performance, and an intercooler system was also integrated in the existing turbocharged engine to produce 160 PS in 1983.